jedwardsjunior/Sandbox/README.md

 Other inspiration for Sandbox Search is derived from Wolfram Alpha and Facebook.

-The search function will utilize the APIs of Google, Facebook, and Wolfram Alpha to present the best possible search result.
-The algorithm will then assess the user's satisfaction with the result and update a heuristic that determines which type of result is displayed and which data source is used.
+The search function will utilize the APIs of Google, Facebook, and Wolfram Alpha to present the best possible search result, or primary result, for any given query.
+The Sandbox algorithm, which determines the type of result displayed and the data source used, is a learning one.
+Upon assessing the user's satisfaction with the primary result, it will improve itself based on what result the user was actually interested in.

 ***********